a-gun8591/Real-Time-Object-Detection-with-YOLOv8/README.md

 Real-time object detection pipeline using a pre-trained YOLOv8 model with GPU-accelerated inference, tuned across multiple confidence thresholds for cleaner real-world detections.

+## About this project
+This project was built while working around limited local hardware (no dedicated GPU) — the development and testing workflow was optimized for that constraint, with full-speed inference validated separately via Google Colab's GPU runtime.
+It reflects a broader approach I bring to projects: work with what's available rather than wait for ideal conditions.

 ![demo](assets/demo.gif)

 ## Features